Domino (2019 film)

 Domino is a 2019 crime thriller film directed by Brian De Palma and starring Nikolaj Coster-Waldau, Carice van Houten, Guy Pearce, and Eriq Ebouaney.
-It was an international co-production filmed on-location in locations across Europe, including Denmark, Belgium, Spain, and Italy.
-It tells the story of a Danish police officer (Coster-Waldau) who is seeking justice for the murder of his partner by a vengeful man (Ebouaney), hampered by the fact that his target is a CIA informant.
+It is an international co-production filmed on-location across Europe.
+It tells the story of a Danish police officer (Coster-Waldau) who is seeking justice for the murder of his partner by a vengeful man (Ebouaney), hampered by his target being a CIA informant.

-In the United States, it was released direct-to-VOD on May 31, 2019, by Saban Films, but received theatrical releases in other territories.
+In the United States, it was released direct-to-VOD on 31 May 2019 by Saban Films but received theatrical releases in other territories.
 It received generally negative reviews.
-De Palma has expressed discontentment with the final film, revealing in interviews that due to production issues, considerable sections of the original script were not filmed as intended.
+De Palma has expressed discontent with the final film, revealing that considerable sections of the original script were not filmed as intended due to production issues.